Seokgatap: Discovery of treasures

-National treasure No.126
+National treasure No. 126

 A sarira is a reliquary that contains the remains of an esteemed monk or sometimes royalty.
 After the failed theft by robbers, workers refurbishing and repairing the pagoda found the treasures hidden inside.
 Notably, the Dabotap pagoda was dismantled by the Japanese for repairs during the 1920s but no record mentions any treasure recovered.
 Treasures included a bronze image of a Buddhist spirit, a bronze mirror, a miniature wooden pagoda, silk, perfume, gogok, and beads.
 A bundle of papers were found in the foundation of the pagoda but they are illegible.

 The sarira box is shaped like a house, and has an engraved roof.
 Each of the walls of the case have an engraved vine pattern that runs up to the roof.
 Lotus motifs are used throughout as well and the top of the roof has a leaf-shaped ornamentation.

 The oldest extant woodblock print is a copy of the Mugujeonggwang, the Great Dharani Sutra.
 The text is the oldest extant printed material in the world for several reasons.
 The pagoda itself was built in 751, the print had to have been made before that date and no other printed material dates before 750–751 CE.
 It is 620 centimeters in length and eight centimeters in width.
-The print contains, on average, eight to nine characters per line.
-The print has deteriorated due to oxidation and restorations in 1988 and 1989 were carried out to preserve the print.
+The print contains six to nine characters per line.
+The print has deteriorated due to oxidation and restorations were carried out to preserve the print.